Sapieha Palace, Lviv

 The Sapieha Palace in Lviv, Ukraine is a Chateauesque two-storey mansion dating from the 1870s.
 It is lightly screened from the road by a wrought-iron grill.
 The house's first owner was Prince Adam Sapieha, a pioneer of railway building in Galicia.

-After the September Campaign, the palace was taken over by the Soviet state and housed a school until a restoration campaign was launched in the 1990s.
+After the Soviet invasion of Poland of 1939, the palace was taken over by the Soviet state and housed a school until a restoration campaign was launched in the 1990s.
 At present it is home to a regional society for preservation of historical and architectural monuments.